josh-velasquez/DataTransformationServices/README.md

 2 - will reverse the request first
 3 - once reversed the request will be converted to all upper cases 5 - once reversed and converted to upper cases, it will be encrypted using the caesar cypher

+# Script files
+clearMicroServices.sh - deletes all the auto generated make files of the micro services hostTerminal.sh - keeps the terminal from closing when auto launched from script startMicroServices - compiles and starts all of the micro services in a new terminal